benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                     1,
                     0,
                     0,
-                    22
+                    isPhone and 18 or 22
                 ),

-            BackgroundTransparency = 1,
+            BackgroundTransparency =
+                1,

-            Text = title,
+            Text =
+                title,

             TextColor3 =
                 Colors.Text,

             TextSize =
-                isPhone and 15 or 14,
+                isPhone and 12 or 14,

             Font =
                 Enum.Font.GothamBold,